 Dermatomyositis (DM), a form of myositis, is a chronic, rare, life-threatening, inflammatory, systemic autoimmune disease affecting approximately 80,000 people in the U.S., EU and Japan.1

+The signs and symptoms of DM reflect multi-organ involvement, which includes distinctive skin rashes usually accompanied by proximal muscle weakness, and can also include pulmonary, cardiac, gastrointestinal, and joint involvement.
 The symptoms of DM vary depending on the severity of the disease.
-Typically, a skin rash appears and precedes, accompanies, or follows progressive muscle weakness.
 DM rash, which can be painful and intensely itchy, looks patchy and reddish or purple.
 Some people also have deposits of calcium in the skin and in the muscles called calcinosis.
-People affected by DM may experience weight loss, trouble swallowing, muscle pain, fatigue, inflamed lungs, and be sensitive to light.4 Long-standing muscle atrophy and weakness are also common and may require the use of mobility aids.
-Additionally, other organs, including the lungs and the heart, can also be affected.
-Mortality in people with DM is high and estimated to be 30% at 5 years.5
+People affected by DM may experience weight loss, trouble swallowing, muscle pain, fatigue, inflamed lungs, and be sensitive to light.
+Long-standing muscle atrophy and weakness are also common and may require the use of mobility aids.
+Additionally, other organs, including the lungs and the heart, can also be affected.2

 1. Health Advances, LLC Analysis

 2. “Dermatomyositis Information Page.”
 National Institute of Neurological Disorders and Stroke, U.S. Department of Health and Human Services, 15 June 2020, www.ninds.nih.gov/Disorders/All-Disorders/Dermatomyositis-Information-Page